Capitol Records (1942-present)

 World War Two Label: Black and with a silver scripted Capitol

 Post World War 2 Label:

-Color is purple or may be red.
-The word “Americana” may be listed below scripted the Capitol.
+The color is purple or maybe red.
+The word “Americana” maybe listed below scripted the Capitol.
 Also, purple background with or without rimmed-border.
 Unrimmed Capitol records have a smaller scripted Capitol.

 Capitol Records had Four Pressing plants.

 The Scranton, PA Pressing Plant.